 Tanzania has separate IP offices for mainland Tanzania (Tanganyika) and the Zanzibar and archipelago region.
 In order to acquire trademark rights in any of these two regions, a trademark must be filed directly in each trademark office.
 Trademark rights are born with actual registration.

 Local trademark registration for mainland Tanzania is done through the Tanzanian Business Registration and Licensing Agency (BRELA).

 Trademark registration for mainland Tanzania may also be done regionally, as this country is a member of the African Regional Industrial Property Organization (ARIPO) and a party to the Banjul Protocol.
-Registration through ARIPO grants protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
+Registration through ARIPO grants protection and recognition in the following 12 countries: Botswana, the Gambia, Lesotho, Liberia, Malawi, Mozambique, Namibia, Sao Tome and Principe, Eswatini, Uganda, Tanzania (mainland) and Zimbabwe.
 For more information please visit our page on trademark services in ARIPO.